CivicActions/accessibility/_playbook/roles.md

     - [W3C Accessibility Responsibility: Usability](https://www.w3.org/community/wai-engage/wiki/Accessibility_By_Roles_-_Interaction_Design_/_Usability)
     - **Tools:** [WebAim's WAVE Toolbar](https://wave.webaim.org/extension/)
     - Also see Interaction Designer.
+    - Checklist
+        - Make sure that the tab order is meaningful and that focus is considered in the design proccess
+        - Ensure that ARIA Landmarks are identified for each of the pieces of content used in the site
+        - Look to see that both the forms and errors associated with those forms are understandable
+        - Ensure that decorative images are clearly identified so that they are not described
+        - Check to see that the touch targets exceed 44 px or 10 mm
 - Visual Design / Graphic Design - [USA](https://accessibility.digital.gov/visual-design/getting-started/)
     - "Everyone benefits from designs that are easier to see.
 People with different visual abilities see your designs in varying ways—the diverse nature of impairments creates a wide variation in how your designs are perceived.
 A clean and clear visual presentation helps everyone make sense of a website’s information and functionality."
     - [W3C Accessibility Responsibility: Graphic Design](https://www.w3.org/community/wai-engage/wiki/Accessibility_By_Roles_-_Graphic_Design)
     - **Tools:** [Open source color contrast tools](https://github.com/CivicActions/accessibility/blob/main/_handbook/tools.md#color)
+    - Checklist
+        - Is there enough contrast between text and its background color?
+        - Can you quickly understand the meaning of the page and complete your task?
+        - Can you easily read and comprehend textual information on the page?
+        - Can you easily understand content associated with graphics, icons, and images?
+        - Can you understand the overall trend of the graph?
+Can you quickly grasp the relationship between parts of the data?
+        - Can you understand key information and perform critical tasks on a mobile device?
+        - Can you reach everything that’s interactive using the tab key?

 We plan to continue to add to this as other role specific advice becomes relevant.
 The W3C's [ARRM Project - Accessibility Roles and Responsibilities Mapping](https://www.w3.org/WAI/EO/wiki/ARRM_Project_-_Accessibility_Roles_and_Responsibilities_Mapping) will be mapping this out in more detail in the years to come.